Center Stage (Atlanta): The Loft

-Black Joe Lewis & the Honeybears, Fountains of Wayne, FUN, Me First & the Gimme Gimmes, Nada Surf, Rooney, Two Door Cinema Club, Kiss Rub Punch.
+Black Joe Lewis & the Honeybears, Fountains of Wayne, FUN, Sadie Jean, Me First & the Gimme Gimmes, Nada Surf, Rooney, Two Door Cinema Club, Chappell Roan, and more.

 Vinyl

 Vinyl opened on February 20, 2003, with a capacity of 300, making it the smallest of the three venues.
 The space has been described as a "low-key, high quality" live music venue, caters mostly to local and regional acts, and was selected for "Best Live Music" on AOL's 2010 Atlanta's Best List.
 The venue is mainly standing room with a handful of high-top table seating.
 Ticketing is provided by Ticket Alternative.